 The Zealous Defense You Deserve.
-Backed by Over Two Decades of Experience
+Backed By Over Two Decades Of Experience

-Myrtle Beach DUI Attorney
+Myrtle Beach DUI Lawyer

 DUI is a criminal offense most often affecting individuals who are not typically involved in criminal activity.
 With frequent changes in DUI laws, it has become extremely difficult for individuals to gauge when one can drive, and when one should not.
 The most important point to remember is this: An arrest for DUI is not a conviction for DUI.
 At least, not with the right defense lawyer on your side.